canigetyourwhatwhat/pdf_generater/README.md

 ## How to run
 1. Fulfill all the requirements above
-2. place the XML file in the root directory with the name of `input.xml`.
+2. Place the XML file in the root directory with the name of `input.xml`.
 3. Run the command below
     ```shell
     go run main.go